AdobeDocs/experience-manager-learn.en/help/ams/dispatcher/explanation-config-files.md

 "www.weretail.comf"
 ```

-As you can see it's a new line seperated list of domain names that should render from this farm over the others.
+As you can see it's a new line separated list of domain names that should render from this farm over the others.

 Next let's look at the `/etc/httpd/conf.dispatcher.d/filters/weretail_search_filters.any`: